Uliboooo/track2line/README.md

 ## usage as a cli

-by using `-y`, you can avoid interactive inputs."
+by using `-y`, you can avoid interactive inputs.

 ```bash
 # track2line -h